Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 |CBP|Crypto Broker Platform|
 |CDN|Crypto Distribution Network|

-Each platform usually have one or more Fermat APPs on top of it, and in this way is how the Ecosystem of Fermat APPs is organized.
+Each platform usually has one or more Fermat APPs on top of it, and in this way is how the Ecosystem of Fermat APPs is organized.

 <br>
 ### Business Model

 We had to design a business model that works fine for several different actors.
-On one side we need Fermat p2p Network nodes operators to provide their hardware and bandwidth to inter-connect end users.
+On one side we need Fermat p2p Network nodes operators to provide their hardware and bandwidth to interconnect end users.
 On the other side we need developers to write the code of this massive system.
 We also need entrepreneurs to run business on top of what developers build.
 And finally we need end users to find value on the Fermat APPs they use.

 We divided the challenge of creating incentives for everybody in the following way:

 #### Fermat Miners

-We believe there is a need for an application token system that can be mined in order to encourage nodes operators to put their hardware and band-with to work for the Fermat p2p Network.
+We believe there is a need for an application token system that can be mined in order to encourage nodes operators to put their hardware and bandwith to work for the Fermat p2p Network.
 Lets call these tokens _band-with tokens_ or _b-fermats_.

 The business model for miners consist of:

-* End users paying miners a fee in _b-fermats_for the band-with provided.
+* End users paying miners a fee in _b-fermats_for the bandwith provided.
-* Miners getting newly _b-fermats_ issued by the Fermat Protocol according to a _Proof of Work_ algorithm based on band-with, not CPU power as bitcoin.
+* Miners getting newly _b-fermats_ issued by the Fermat Protocol according to a _Proof of Work_ algorithm based on bandwith, not CPU power as bitcoin.

 So basically is the same model that bitcoin in the sense that we need to bootstrap the Fermat Network at the beginning by letting the protocol to issue tokens, that users are going to need in order to pay for the fees required to use that network.

 As we have a premise of reusing what is working, instead of handling these tokens transactions by ourselves, we are outsourcing the bitcoin network to do that for us.
 With this in mind, our blockchain will only need to record _coinbase_ or newly issued tokens transaction, while transfers from user to user can be handled directly by the bitcoin network itself.

-We chose the same economic parameters than the bitcoin network itself: 21 million units, generated every 10 minutes approximately, staring with 50 per block and halving this number every 4 years.
-The intended effect would be that a diverse community of nodes operators arise encouraged by the block reward, while there is not enough user base to profit from the selling of band-with to end users.
+We chose the same economic parameters than the bitcoin network itself: 21 million units, generated every 10 minutes approximately, staring with 50 per block and having this number halved every 4 years.
+The intended effect would be that a diverse community of nodes operators arise encouraged by the block reward, while there is not enough user base to profit from the selling of bandwith to end users.

 NOTE: The current implementation of the Fermat p2p Network does not include the mining scheme yet, meaning that no _b-fermats_ have been mined at present time.